 A story of classic simplicity, based on a Mexican folk tale, The Pearl explores the secrets of man’s nature, greed, the darkest depths of evil, and the luminous possibilities of love.

 I love learning about different cultures through their folk and fairy tales and this folk tale about Kino is one I have not read before.
-At less than 100 pages, The Pearl* sounds like a little book that packs a powerful punch, one you can easily read in a day and a great book to see if you are a Steinbeck fan.
+At less than 100 pages, The Pearl* packs a powerful punch, one you can easily read in a day and a great book to see if you are a Steinbeck fan.
+I loved this book, though it haunted me and really made me think.

 Norway – Sigrid Undset